 The International Medical Corps is a worldwide organization that provides emergency relief, medical treatment, and health care training in communities without enough health care providers.
 Its COVID-19 programs include supplying PPE and other medical equipment, training health workers, and directly caring for patients.

 The International Medical Corps is BBB-accredited and receives an A grade from CharityWatch, which includes it on a list of the top COVID-19 relief organizations.
 However, Charity Navigator gives it only 3 stars out of 4, with an overall rating of 85 points out of 100.
-Although it meets all of Charity Navigator’s standards for open and ethical behavior, it gets only moderately good scores for its use of funds.
+Although it meets most of Charity Navigator’s standards for open and ethical behavior, it gets only moderately good scores for its use of funds.

 11. International Rescue Committee